mongodb-js/compass/packages/compass-auto-updates/README.md

 To start Electron and render your component, type `npm start`.

-If you edit the source code and hit _save_, the source will rebuild and the window reload automatically.
-State is not maintained throughout reloads (to maintain application state, use _storybook_ instead).

 #### Enzyme

 The test environment is configured to test components with [Enzyme][enzyme]